Illumina/manta/docs/developerGuide/README.md

 ### Changelog conventions

-Changelog entries should follow very similar guidelines to git commit header lines as described in the above section. except that a slightly longer message length can be used if needed.
+The primary function of the changelog is to help end-users weigh the benefits and risks or updating to a newer version.

+To this end:
-Changelog entries should be made for any major branch merge, bug fix, or generally something that would change a user's interaction at the configuration step, change the format/interpretation of the output or change the variant calling performance.
+- Changelog entries should be made for any major branch merge, bug fix, or generally something that would change a user's interaction at the configuration step, change the format/interpretation of the output or change the variant calling performance.
+- The project changelog follows many of the conventions suggested in keepachangelog.
+Consistent with this formatting, changelog entries should be more descriptive and end-user focused than git commit entries.
+JIRA or github ticket IDs should be listed at the end of the Changelog description to help developers link issues, without making this the emphasis of each changelog entry.
+- Each major branch with an end-user impact should add a changelog entry to the Unreleased section of the changelog prior to merging the branch.

 ## Branching and release tagging guidelines